There are a few basic techniques to keep in mind for shooting video.

 The internal microphone on a smartphone, tablet or camera is often enough to capture sound.
 You can also choose from a wide range of external microphones for more specific needs, including small, personal options and directional microphones that pick up audio only from a targeted area.

-Post-production software was once too expensive for individual use, but the growth of digital video has led to.
-Free editing platforms include iMovie for Apple computers and Windows Movie Maker for.
+Post-production software was once too expensive for individual use, but the growth of digital video has led to several free and low-cost options.
+Free and paid video editing software tools include iMovie for Apple computers and Windows Movie Maker for.
 It can take some time and effort to learn these programs but solid internal documentation and other resources are available to help.

 If you don't have the time or desire to shoot your own videos, hiring a professional has a number of added benefits.
 A competent videographer will not only be able to create a professional and engaging video for your product, store or brand, but will also save you the expense of having to buy and maintain equipment.

 Of course, the downside of having someone shoot videos for you is the added cost.
 Hiring someone who is part time or just starting out in the business can help mitigate that.
 Always look at the portfolio of any videographer you're considering to make sure their skills and style meet your needs.
 You should also ask detailed questions about pricing, as there can be additional costs for music and voiceover tracks, or traveling to shoot a video versus using studio space.